 UV photolysis, microbial degradation, hydrolysis, or chemical oxidation are the way of pesticide degradation in water.
 There are some treatments to reduce pesticide contamination such as activated carbon absorption techniques, chlorine, UV photolysis, and ozone treatment.

 Fatal Effects of Pesticides on the Environment

 Chemicals in pesticides contribute to the production of tropospheric ozone as the farmers do not utilize a shield zone around the crops.
-When pesticides are sprayed on fields to disinfect soil get absorbed in the air and soil that produce volatile organic compounds they tend to react with other chemicals and create a pollutant known as tropospheric ozone.
+When pesticides are sprayed on fields to disinfect soil get absorbed in the air and soil produces volatile organic compounds that tend to react with other chemicals and create a pollutant known as tropospheric ozone.

 Pesticides applied in the form of powder can spread in the air and reach other regions.
 The more the wind blows, the more these chemicals spread.
 They can also stick to dust particles in the air and get inhaled which can cause poisoning or disease.

 Microorganisms have a vital role in breaking down organic substances and helping better crop growth.
 Pesticides percolate into the soil in the long run and lead to the termination of micro-organisms.
 It takes a lot of years for microorganisms to be able to live in that soil once more.

 As mentioned earlier, pesticides tend to preside in the environment.
 They are found in the air, water, or even our foods.
 They can result in serious inevitable consequences through consumption, breathing, or contact with the skin.

 Pesticides can cause short-term adverse effects on human health that can be acute or lead to immediate health issues like: